 Vieques is a small island in Puerto Rico with 9,000 inhabitants.
 After six decades of military bombing, the island suffers from toxic contamination and also has an alarming rate of health issues.
 The cancer rates are 27% higher than in the rest of Puerto Rico.
-The Foundation Vieques en Rescate (VER) was founded in 2013 with the mission of offering social, moral and economic support to cancer patients that reside on the Island of Vieques and recently completed a project with Blue Ion batteries to become energy independent, overcoming local challenges to provide services.
+The Foundation Vieques en Rescate (VER) was founded in 2013 with the mission of offering social, moral, and economic support to cancer patients that reside on the island of Vieques and recently completed a project with Blue Ion batteries to become energy independent, overcoming local challenges to provide services.

 Since Hurricane Maria, the island of Vieques has experienced frequent power outages.
 The island got its power from an underwater cable from the main island of Puerto Rico, but that was damaged in the hurricane, cutting off the island from electricity generation.
 The local utility company is running large diesel generators to power the island, but they are unreliable and frequent outages cause the whole island to go without power.
 Under these conditions, many residents requiring regular health care services fled the island over the last year but many others didn’t have that option.

 Vieques en Rescate plays a critical role in the community by providing a reliable, consistent source of services for people that need cancer treatment.
 Sandra Meléndez Rosario, Vice President of VER, explained that after Hurricane Maria, it was critical to have power for communication to arrange appointments and talk to doctors.
-The facility also provided benefit for the broader community by using part of the warehouse space to keep high-necessity goods that they distributed.
+The facility also provided benefits for the broader community by using part of the warehouse space to keep high-necessity goods that they distributed.

 With the support of Mercy Corps, VER is embracing a new role in the community to be a Resiliency Hub for disaster relief.
 The Resiliency Hub program involves equipping community centers with off-grid energy independence, water, communications, and gardening resources.
 On Vieques, VER installed a photovoltaic system with Blue Ion energy storage to be grid-independent.
 The solar and energy storage system will allow VER to provide the highest quality service to their cancer patients, provide potable water to the community, and be able to assist other community members that need health support.
 The project owner wanted a long-lasting battery and they wanted the system to be totally off-grid without the need for any maintenance.
-After evaluating the performance, safety and warranty, Blue Ion was the clear choice.
+After evaluating the performance, safety, and warranty, Blue Ion was a clear choice.

 The photovoltaic system and the Blue Ion batteries allow VER to run their daily operations without interruptions.
 The system powers the administrative office, communications and warehouse area.
 In the future, there will be an area that will provide chemotherapy treatment.
 The installation includes 16 kW of photovoltaic panels along with one 16 kWh Blue Ion 2.0, DC coupled with two Outback Radian inverters.